Coachella 2024: Paper's Version

 I fucking love Coachella.

 And before we get into it, yes, I love it for all the reason people talk shit about it.
-It’s overflowing with influencers and models, people who put their phones up during concerts, guys who want to know what after-party you’re going to, and girls who ask you what you do for a living before they ask you your name.
+It’s overflowing with influencers and models, people who put their phones up during concerts, guys who want to know which after party you’re going to and girls who ask you what you do for a living before they ask for your name.
 And you know what?
 I love it.
 You want to go to a fest where everyone camps and you don’t have to show up with a full face beat to feel hot?
 Bonnaroo is right there, babes.
 But this?
-This is Coachella, the land where the classes are separated into groups by wristband access, where you can stand in line to the porter potty behind Renee Rapp as she canoodles with Towa Bird, where your attendance ensures you’ll be in the background of someone’s TikTok video, where a woman who looks strikingly like Victoria Secret model Alessandra Ambrosio (it’s definitely model Alessandra Ambrosio) is just chilling on the grass as you charge your phone backstage.
+This is Coachella, the land where the classes are separated into groups by wristband access, where you can stand in line to the port-a-potty behind Reneé Rapp as she canoodles with Towa Bird, where your attendance ensures you’ll be in the background of someone’s TikTok video, where a woman who looks strikingly like Victoria Secret model Alessandra Ambrosio (it’s definitely model Alessandra Ambrosio) is just chilling on the grass as you charge your phone backstage.

 This is my third Coachella, and with each year comes a new and glorious desert experience, one where I choose to ignore just how much it will hurt to walk back to the parking area in cowboy boots and that all the promises of meeting up before the set rarely come to fruition once night falls, batteries die and service is lost.
 Still, for all its pomp and shallow circumstance, Coachella is, bar none, one of the most magical places on the planet, because it’s an absolute oasis of music, a mecca of sound, the earth’s most talented, diverse, imaginative artists, come here to meet the rest of the world.
 It’s a fucking sonic feast, and on day one we were eating well.

 Chappell Roan and Sabrina Carpenter gave us evidence that pop will always be alive, thank you very much.
-My new favorite band, L'imperatrice, turned the desert into a dance floor.
-I missed Tinashe’s set (look I was in interviews and maybe if you had a fucking business that you were passionate about you would know what it takes to run a fucking business but you don't.
-So don't even act like you know what I'm talking about) but I had at least three people bring it up to me unprompted, and the FOMO I had from hearing about her performance is still pumping through my veins.
-There was also Lil Uzi Vert set that was magnetic I accidentally ended up there on the way to find some friends.
-But let’s get to the real reason we are here today friends, one woman who you may know as Lana Del-fucking Rey.
+My new favorite band, L'Impératrice, turned the desert into a dance floor.
+I missed Tinashe’s set (look, I was in interviews and maybe if you had a fucking business that you were passionate about you would know what it takes to run a fucking business but you don't.
+So don't even act like you know what I'm talking about.) but I had at least three people bring it up to me unprompted, and the FOMO I had from hearing about her performance is still pumping through my veins.
+There was also a Lil Uzi Vert set that was magnetic — I accidentally ended up there on the way to find some friends.
+But let’s get to the real reason we are here today, friends, one woman who you may know as Lana Del-fucking Rey.

 Phone on 11%, pissed that I just spent $25 on spicy noodles that were basically just a hot mess, I got ready to see our lord and savior, Lizzy Grant.
 I’d decided to go it alone, sit back in VIP and chill.
 But once it got closer to the set, it was like the 2013 Urban Outfitters, Tumblr-obsessed version of me took over, and I found myself queuing to get in front of the stage.
 I nearly missed the opening song, as motorcycles wizzed by to take Lana and her dancers to the stage and girls in white dresses, oversized bows and heart-shaped glasses erupted into screams.
 Eventually, I got there, flanked by a bunch of youths and their girlfriends, as “Summertime Sadness” played, and Lana Del Rey, looking like she’d been plopped right out of heaven in glittery red bottoms and sparkly blue dress, sweetly sung her song.